montanariarthur/FunctionalObservability/README.md

 - `functobsv_sys` : Represents the ODEs of a functional observer as stated in Ref.
 [1], Eq.
 (10).
 - `spnull`,`sporth` :  Computes a sparse orthonormal basis for the null space of S and the range of S, respectively.

+# Dependency
+For the cyber-attack detection problem in power grids (`example_cyberdetection`), Matpower 6.0 (https://matpower.org/download/) is required for the power flow calculation.